Klipper3d/klipper/docs/Config_Reference.md

 #canbus_interface:
 #   If using a device connected to a CAN bus then this sets the CAN
 #   network interface to use.
 The default is 'can0'.
-#pin_map:
-#   This option may be used to enable Arduino pin name aliases.
-The
-#   default is to not enable the aliases.
 #restart_method:
 #   This controls the mechanism the host will use to reset the
 #   micro-controller.
 The choices are 'arduino', 'cheetah', 'rpi_usb',